SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 ## URL Customization

-You can customize how storefront URLs are formatted in the you applications configuration file.
+You can customize how storefront URLs are formatted in your application's configuration file.

 ```json
 // config/default.js